Denver smart stores and micro markets built for daily use.

 In Denver, the best fit is usually a property with steady resident, guest, or employee traffic and a clear convenience gap after normal retail hours.
 Downtown apartments, mixed-use buildings, hotels, and office properties all benefit when the retail format matches the available footprint and how people actually use the building.

 Denver hotels usually decide based on space and guest flow.
-Compact lobbies often start with compact smart vending, hotels that want a more premium grab-and-go experience move into smart stores, and larger properties with room for shelving and coolers can justify a micro market that feels closer to a small retail zone.
+Compact lobbies often start with a compact smart-store setup, hotels that want a more premium grab-and-go experience usually move into a larger smart-store layout, and larger properties with room for shelving and coolers can justify a micro market that feels closer to a small retail zone.

 After install, the Denver property team is not expected to stock products, monitor equipment, or coordinate routine service.
 AI Vending owns the operating layer, including replenishment, maintenance, telemetry, and product refreshes, so the amenity stays active without becoming another onsite task list.